SyneRBI/SIRF/doc/DeveloperGuide.md

 [pytest-cov](https://pytest-cov.readthedocs.io/), such that we get some feedback how much of the Python functionality is tested via `pytest`.
 This is currently somewhat complicated unfortunately as when running the tests, the **source files are picked up from the installation directory** (see above), not the current source.
-We use `.coveragerc-*` files (in the root directory) to map these to the files in the source directory using the `[paths]` configuration setting.
+We use the `.coveragerc` files (in the root directory) to map these to the files in the source directory using the `[paths]` configuration setting.
-The first path listed is the one in the source, then we list some common installation paths (e.g. on the VM and on GitHub ).

 Caveats:
+- Unfortunately, only the first path in `[paths]` is allowed to be the source.
+Since we actually have multiple sources, we need to `sed -i -e 's#virtual#real#' coverage.xml` to fix the paths (see `.github/workflows/build-test.yml`).
-- Unfortunately, this mapping depends on your installation location.
+- The mapping depends on your installation location.
 We currently do not attempt to handle this.
-If it matters for you (but it probably doesn't), you could add your installation directory to the `.coveragerc-*` files.
+If it matters for you (but it probably doesn't), you could prefix your installation directory to the `.coveragerc` file.

 ## Continuous Integration and deployment via GitHub Actions
 Pushes to the `master` branch and pull-requests on GitHub are tested automatically.
 You could check `.github/workflows` for more information.

-As part of the workflow, we also report the Python test coverage.
-To do this, we need to combine the coverage output of each SIRF Python test (called e.g. `.coverage-STIR`) into one file using `coverage combine`.
-Unfortunately, at the time of writing, this does not work yet as coverage numbers are lost.
-This also means that information uploaded on [coveralls.io](https://coveralls.io/github/SyneRBI/SIRF) is incomplete.
-Hopefully by the time you read this, this will be fixed, but check Issues on GitHub.